 In its early days, social media was just a platform to share content and so, businesses would just sign up for every social media channel and shoot their content everywhere.
 But now, social media is both a marketing channel and a customer-service channel.
 The customer wants you to engage with them on a personal level so that they can speak their heart out.

-It better to focus on two to three social-media platforms and be truly active on these rather than going for all the channels where you will not be able to justify with any of them.
-This approach will not only help you generate more leads, sales and revenue, but will also help to develop a loyal following base that will further share your content.
+It is better to focus on two to three social media platforms and be truly active on these rather than going for all the channels where you will not be able to justify with any of them.
+This approach will not only help you generate more leads, sales and revenue but will also help to develop a loyal following base that will further share your content.
 This will introduce your brand to even more people and present opportunities to earn links as well.

 Through all these years of updates and algorithm changes one thing has always remained the same; inbound links are the most determining signal for trust and authority.
 This is not going to alter in 2015 too, but one thing will surely change.
 You will have to focus more on earning links rather than building them.